mpv-player/mpv/DOCS/man/input.rst

     If a VO is created, this will return either the actual display FPS, or an invalid value, instead of the option value.

+``vf``, ``af``
+    If you set the properties during playback, and the filter chain fails to reinitialize, the new value will be rejected.
+Setting the option or setting the property outside of playback will always succeed/fail in the same way.
+Also, there are no ``vf-add`` etc. properties, but you can use the ``vf``/``af`` group of commands to achieve the same.

+``chapter``
+    While playback is *not* active, the property behaves like the option, and you can set a chapter range.
+While playback is active, you can set only the current chapter (to which the player will seek immediately).

+``volume``
+    When set as option, the maximum (set by ``--volume-max``) is not checked, while when set as property, the maximum is enforced.

+``playlist``
+    The property is read-only and returns the current internal playlist.
+The option is for loading playlist during command line parsing.
+For client API uses, you should use the ``loadlist`` command instead.

+``playlist-pos``
+    The property refuses setting out of range values, restarts playback immediately when writing to it, and does not know the ``no`` value (which the option uses to indicate the default state, that is resuming a file on the playlist and jumping to that instead of entry 0).

 ``audio-file``, ``sub-file``, ``external-file``
     These options/properties are actually lists of filenames.
 To make the command-line interface easier, each ``--audio-file=...`` option appends